Mylifeismyhome/WinNet/extern/OpenSSL/src/openssl-master/INSTALL.md

     $ mms                                            ! (or mmk) OpenVMS
     $ nmake                                          # Windows

-This will build the OpenSSL libraries (libcrypto.a and libssl.a on Unix, corresponding on other platforms) and the OpenSSL binary ("openssl").
-The libraries will be built in the top-level directory, and the binary will be in the "apps" subdirectory.
+This will build the OpenSSL libraries (`libcrypto.a` and `libssl.a` on Unix, corresponding on other platforms) and the OpenSSL binary (`openssl`).
+The libraries will be built in the top-level directory, and the binary will be in the `apps/` subdirectory.

 If the build fails, take a look at the [Build Failures](#build-failures) subsection of the [Troubleshooting](#troubleshooting) section.